tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it_Part_3.md

 To my surprise, she didn’t appear to be lying.

 Every morning was the same.
 The camera posted above our doorbell recorded dawn’s arrival to our sleepy city street, isolated from the bustle of downtown.
 No intruders coming or going.
 No people at all, actually.
 No explanation for the *thumps* whatsoever.
 Something wasn’t right, though.
 I couldn’t put my finger on it, but I felt a tickle in the back of my skull that wouldn’t go away.
 So, when I was finished fast-forwarding through all fourteen recordings, I started again.

 I watched them a third time.
-Then a fourth and a fifth.
 My unease festered.
 What was wrong?
 What wasn’t I seeing?

+There was a fourth viewing, followed by a fifth, followed by a sixth.

 That tickling sensation had progressed from mild discomfort to a full-on feeling of impending doom.
 I was on the cusp of something, teetering.
 To keep looking, to keep inspecting, to keep my eyes rolling across the proverbial crack in the wall - change was guarenteed.

 I had a choice to make: close the laptop and try to move on, or peel away the veil.